• Forearm pain

 The forearm is the part between the elbow joint and the wrist joint.
-It contains many muscles essential for hand function.
-Pain in the forearm can therefore be very bothersome during daily activities that require the use of the hands.
+The forearm contains many muscles that are important for hand function.
+Pain in the forearm can therefore be very troublesome when performing daily activities in which we need our hands.

 Anatomy of the forearm

-The forearm consists of two bones: the ulna and the radius.
-Thanks to these two bones, it is possible to rotate the forearm without moving the elbow or wrist joints.
-There are 19 muscles in the forearm, classified into three groups:
+The forearm consists of two bones; the ulna and the radius.
+Thanks to these two bones it is possible to rotate the forearm without the elbow or wrist joint moving.
+There are 19 muscles in the forearm.
+These muscles can be divided into three groups:

-- Muscles that attach to the finger bones, helping to move the fingers.
+• Muscles that attach to the metacarpals and therefore move the hand.

-Various blood vessels and nerves run through the forearm.
-The blood vessels supply the forearm and hand with nutrients and carry away waste products.
-The nerves allow movement control and enable us to feel pain.
+Different blood vessels and nerves run through the forearm.
+The blood vessels aim to supply the forearm and hand with nutrients, and to remove waste products.
+The nerves ensure that we can control movements and perceive pain.

 Pain symptoms

-Pain in the forearm can arise either suddenly or gradually.
+Pain in the forearm can arise both acutely and gradually.

 Acute forearm pain

-Sudden pain is often the result of an accident or fall, which can damage various structures in the forearm.
-Muscle tears, bruises, and bone fractures are common in acute forearm pain.
+Pain that arises acutely is often the result of an accident or fall.
+Different structures in the forearm can be damaged.
+Muscle tears, contusions and bone fractures are regularly seen in acute forearm pain.

 Non-acute forearm pain

-Pain without a clear cause that gradually increases over time is usually due to overuse.
-The forearm muscles are important for hand, wrist and elbow function.
-When these muscles are strained by heavy or prolonged activities, pain develops.
-The tendons of these muscles are particularly sensitive as they are less well supplied with blood and heal more slowly after overuse.
+Symptoms that have no clear cause and have increased over a longer period usually arise due to overuse.
+The muscles in the forearm are important for hand, wrist and elbow function.
+If these muscles are overloaded by heavy or prolonged activities, pain symptoms arise.
+The tendons of the muscles are particularly sensitive to this because they are less well supplied with blood and recover more slowly after heavy overuse.

 Commonly seen

-The most well-known condition of the forearm is the tennis elbow (also known as lateral epicondylitis).
-In this condition, the attachment of several forearm muscles on the outer side of the elbow is affected.
-The pain can radiate across the entire length of the forearm.
-Pain on the inner side of the elbow/forearm is often referred to as a golfer's elbow.
+The best-known condition of the forearm is the so-called tennis elbow (also called lateral epicondylitis).
+Here the attachment of different forearm muscles on the outside of the elbow is affected.
+The resulting pain can radiate over the full length of the forearm.
+If the pain is on the inside of the elbow/forearm, this is often called a golfer's elbow (or medial epicondylitis).

-The muscles in the forearm, like those in the lower leg, are organised into different compartments.
-In overuse, high pressure can build up within a compartment, leading to significant discomfort in the forearm area.
+The muscles in the forearm, like those in the lower leg, lie in different compartments.
+Here a group of muscles is surrounded by a fascial sheath.
+If overuse causes too high a tension in a compartment, this can cause significant symptoms in the forearm region.

-In addition to pain from muscles, tendons and bones, nerves can also cause pain in the forearm.
-The cause is then often located in the elbow, where the nerve may become compressed, leading to radiating pain in the forearm.
+In addition to symptoms of muscles, tendons and bones, nerves can also cause pain in the forearm.
+The cause is then often in the elbow where the nerve can become trapped.
+As a result, radiating pain is felt in the forearm.

-Do you currently have pain in your forearm and want to know what’s wrong?
-You can investigate yourself first by taking the online physiotherapy check.
-Indicate where you feel the pain in your forearm and answer several questions about your symptoms.
-You’ll then receive an overview of forearm complaints you may be experiencing.
-It is advisable to have a physiotherapist examine your forearm afterwards.
+Do you currently have pain in the forearm and are you curious what is going on?
+Then you can investigate yourself by doing the online physiotherapy check.
+Indicate where you feel the pain in your forearm and then answer a number of questions about your symptoms.
+You will then immediately receive an overview of forearm complaints you might be suffering from.
+It is advisable to have a physiotherapist look at your forearm.

 Conditions

-The following conditions can cause pain in the forearm.
-Click on a condition name for more information.
+The conditions below can cause pain in the forearm.
+Click on the name of a condition for more information.